kishwarbd/kishwarbd.github.io/_pages/about.md

 ## Latest News

+* [April 16, 2019] I will serve in the Program Committee for the Winter Simulation Conference ([WSC 2019](http://meetings2.informs.org/wordpress/wsc2019/)).

 * [October 8, 2018] I will serve in the Program Committee for the ACM SIGSIM Conference on Principles of Advanced Discrete Simulation ([ACM SIGSIM PADS 2019](https://www.acm-sigsim-pads.org/)).

 * [September 29, 2018] Our paper titled “Contract-Based Demand Response Model for High Performance Computing Systems” has been accepted in [IEEE ISPA 2018](http://www.swinflow.org/confs/2018/ispa/)!